Introducing Assistive Technology to Caregivers

 There are devices and aids that can help improve the quality of life for persons with disabilities.
 Known collectively as “Assistive Technology” (AT), these devices and aids – ranging from modified toys to alternative and augmentative communication (AAC) apps – can help persons with disabilities improve or maintain their functional capabilities.

-A workshop held on 18 January 2019 at the Enabling Village introduced AT to caregivers of persons with disabilities.
+A workshop supported by POSB, and held on 18 January 2019 at the Enabling Village introduced AT to caregivers of persons with disabilities.
 Conducted by Deborah Yong, a Speech Language Therapist and AT Professional from SPD – a VWO that serves people with disabilities, the workshop was attended by 10 caregivers, whose care recipients ranged from toddlers to young working adults.

 Most of the attendees were already using some form of AT, and were keen to learn new strategies and systems to further support their care recipients’ development.
 A participant’s son was “addicted” to surfing the internet on the iPad, and he wanted to find a way to deal with this problem while still being able to help his son with digital devices.